orianobottauscio/Array_Dipoles/docs/Documentation.md

 The .exe version of the tool can be run by a prompt command line as,
 >Array_Dipoles <input_file>.toml

+Results of the simulations will be stored in the matlab file: <input_file>.mat

 ## 2. Input file (.toml)